 Dr. Mark S. Schlissel is the 14th president of the University of Michigan and the first physician-scientist to lead the institution.

 Nationally, he has served as member and chair of the Immunobiology Study Section at the National Institutes of Health and on the Howard Hughes Medical Institute’s Scientific Review Board.
 President Schlissel was elected to the American Society of Clinical Investigators in 1998 and the American Association of Physicians in 2013.

-He has been a member of the American Association of Immunologists since 1992 and was named a Fellow of the American Association for the Advancement of Science in 2013.
+He has been a member of the American Association of Immunologists since 1992.
+He was elected as a Fellow of the American Association for the Advancement of Science in 2013 and as Fellow of the American Academy of Arts & Sciences in 2015.
 He has helped organize major international scientific meetings and is a frequent seminar speaker at universities through the United States.

 A native of Brooklyn, N.Y., President Schlissel is married to Monica Schwebs, an environmental and energy lawyer.
 They have four grown children.